GravityBreak/Summer-Day/README.md

 COMMAND|CC|9|I'll keep the captions close to my pace of speech.
 ```

 Sets a closed caption to play during a sound activated by the `PLAYER` command.
-I recommend having at least two seconds between aech caption for readability.
+I recommend having at least two seconds between each caption for readability.
 The caption will persist until another one is queued up or a timestamp declared by `CLEARCC` is reached.
 Auto-advances until the last CC or CLEARCC command in a chain, at which point the script will next advance when the audio player reaches the end of its duration.

 ### timestamp